marijnh/Eloquent-JavaScript/01_values.md

 {{index "UTF-16", emoji}}

 And that's what JavaScript does.
 But there's a complication:
-JavaScript's representation uses 16 bits per string element, and there are more than 2^16^ different characters in Unicode (about twice as many, at this point).
+JavaScript's representation uses 16 bits per string element, which can fit 2^16^ different numbers.
+But Unicode defines more characters than that—about twice as many, at this point.
 So some characters, such as many emoji, take up two "character positions" in JavaScript strings.
+We'll come back to this in [Chapter ?](higher_order#code_units).

 {{index "+ operator", concatenation}}